arauta12/DSA-Project-3/README.md

 8) Link gtk4 to CMAKE (use cmake file in github)
 9) Run main.cpp.
 If it works, you should see a small window.

+# How to Install Gtkmm 4.0 (for Windows)
+1) In msys2 terminal, run this: pacman -S mingw-w64-x86_64-gtkmm-4.0
+2) Follow CMAKE to link it locally to your machine.